Erin Saunders| Faculty

 McShea, a Boston native, began her official dance training when she enrolled at Boston Arts Academy as a Freshman dance major in 2000.
 It was there that she discovered her lifelong need to explore movement.
 A graduate of 2004 class, McShea continued her education at Long Island University, Brooklyn, earning a B.F.A in Dance in May 2008.
 After graduating, McShea continued to dance in New York City, working with Mariana Bekerman Dance Company, Amanda Hinchey, Jenny Rocha, and Rodger Belman to name a few.
 Her choreography has been chosen to be shown in The Dance Gallery presented by von Ussar Danceworks, American College Dance Festival, and Kumble Theater for the Performing Arts.
 Upon returning to the Boston Area, McShea has had the opportunity to work with companies such as Tribe, The Dance Company, Urbanity, and now Project 31.
 McShea is currently a Special Education teacher, Zumba, and Pilates Mat instructor.
 She is thrilled to be able to have this opportunity to dance and perform again and share the stage with such amazing artists.
 McShea would like the thank her family for their undying support, especially her wife, Sarah, whose love and support, helps her to continue pursuing her passion to dance.

 Michaela Flaherty began her dance career in her hometown of Quincy, Ma.
 She later graduated with her A.A from The Joan Phelps Palladino School of Dance at Dean College in 2012.
 Michaela has extensive training in modern, jazz, ballet, hip hop, and contemporary dance.
 She also studied dance composition, dance history, creative movement, anatomy, and kinesiology.
 Michaela is a former NBA Dancer for the Boston Celtics 2014-2016 under the direction of Marina Ortega.
 Her most memorable performance took place during the Celtics Dancer’s 10-year reunion halftime show at the TD garden.
 She has danced and choreographed for various events and shows in the Boston area.
 Michaela’s passion for dance leads her to a career in fitness.
-Michaela is Head Coach and Program Manager at Morin’s Strength and Conditioning in Weymouth, Ma.
-Michaela is honored to continue her dance journey and grow with Project31.
+Michaela runs her own online health and fitness company and is the assistant coach of the Braintree High School Dance Team.